Did you know...

 Or is it?

-Like I said - content and backlinks are the two most important ranking factors.
+Like I said - content and link building are the two most important ranking factors.
+Particularly for eCommerce websites.

 If you want to continue to climb the search results, I encourage you to consider eCommerce content marketing.
 It's the easiest way to increase your rankings in as short a time as possible (after optimizing your site).